 Its taste is often described as a combination of strawberry and apple, but with a little citrus mixed in.
-It's most commonly found in Caribbean, South American, and Southeast Asian cuisines, where it's used as an ingredient in beverages, syrups, ice creams, or just eaten raw.
+It's most commonly found in Caribbean, South American, and Southeast Asian cuisines, where it's used as an ingredient in beverages, syrups, and ice creams and also eaten raw.

-But thanks to its numerous health benefits (more on that below), many parts of the plants are used in traditional medicine throughout Africa, the Caribbean, and South America.
+But thanks to its numerous health benefits (more on that below), many parts of the plant are used in traditional medicine throughout Africa, the Caribbean, and South America.

 Soursop Health Benefits

 When it comes to its medicinal use, soursop is somewhat controversial.
 There's no denying this tropical fruit has some big health claims, but naysayers argue that there is only anecdotal evidence to prove its health benefits.

 Limited, test-tube studies have shown that soursop could potentially eliminate some cancer cells, although experts warn against using soursop to fight against cancer as it hasn't been studied in humans.

 Aside from its claimed cancer-fighting properties, soursop has also been shown through animal and test-tube studies to reduce blood sugar levels, reduce inflammation, and to have antibacterial properties.
 But once again, these properties have not been studied in humans, so it cannot yet be concluded soursop is an effective alternative to traditional medicine.